WhirlingBits/wb-docs/wb-idf-core/index.md

 # WhirlingBits Core Components Documentation

-The package provides a collection of high-quality, production-ready components for ESP-IDF projects.
+The **wb-idf-core** package provides a collection of high-quality, production-ready components for ESP-IDF projects.
 All components follow ESP-IDF coding standards and best practices.

 - ✅ Production-Ready: Thoroughly tested and documented
 - ✅ ESP-IDF Native: Seamless integration with ESP-IDF